toilercleaner666/nirn/README.md

 + Advisor Portraits
 + Localization

+## Repository structure:
++ NirnUniversalis: Folder containing mod files, which is copied over to /mod
++ Scripts and Programs: Auxiliary scripts for easier file manipulation/generation
+	+ data: files used as script input, such as .csv files for province development
+	+ out: where the script output files are generated for bash/python scripts
++ Maps and pdn files: Folder containing various maps used in the mod development

 ## Nirn Universalis contribution guidelines:

 Feel free to contribute to our mod!
 Read on if you know how GitHub works, otherwise go check out the introduction section below this first.